rhine3/audiomoth-guide/guide.md

 #### Amplitude threshold
 This feature allows you to only save samples to the file that meet a particular amplitude threshold.
 This allows you to save on storage by not saving empty files--especially helpful for high-sampling rate files, which are very large.

 This method is primarily intended for animals that call at high frequencies; the high sample rate recordings required to capture these animals' calls take a lot of storage.
 We would not recommend using this method for animals that call at audible frequencies, where there is a lot of noise that could cause false triggers.
-Additionally, using triggering limits the applicability of your recordings to other taxa.
+Additionally, keep in mind that using triggering limits the applicability of your recordings to other taxa.

-#### Additional settings
-TODO: Add info about two additional checkboxes
+#### Always require acoustic chime

+This option means that an acoustic chime from a phone app is required to start the AudioMoth's recording every time it is initially switched to CUSTOM mode.
+With this option enabled, upon first switching to CUSTOM mode the AudioMoth will act as if it has no time setting, even if it has not lost its time keeping: its red LED will be lit constantly, its green LED will blink, and it will not start recording on schedule.
+Playing the acoustic chime will kick the AudioMoth out of this mode and cause the AudioMoth to start recording on its configured schedule.

+This setting could be useful when using the RFCx app.
+Its chime also gives the recorder a unique deployment ID that will be embedded in the [metadata](#metadata) of every recording.
+This deployment ID can also be associated with a location in the app.
+By requiring a chime, you would remember to use the app to set the deployment ID every time.

+#### Use NiMH/LiPo voltage range for battery level indication

+If you are using rechargeable (NiMH/LiPo) batteries, checking this box will change the meanings of the number of LED flashes used in [battery level indication](#battery-level-indication).
+This scale is apparently more precise.

 ## Example configurations